jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 On top of it all, if `cinewhoops` are your thing, I'd crown the Mobula7 HD the **queen of cinewhoops for 2019**.
 I know I, for one, absolutely love flying parks and playgrounds safely and getting that sweet, sweet 1080p 60fps footage.

 So if you are in the market for such a micro quad, grab yourself a [Mobula7 HD][1] and you won't be sorry!
 Happy flying!

+#### Who is this for?
+Grab this if you care about:

+- Recording 1080p 60fps video
+- Ease of getting started
+- Having a near perfect tune out of the box
+- Flying a 2S/3S brushless whoop
+- Flying populated public areas safely

 #### Where to get it?